FREDE: Anytime Graph Embeddings

-\pk{Note that this solution is algebraically impossible, as it implies approximating a non-symmetric matrix by a symmetric one.
-Thus, Equation~\eqref{eq:verse-as-mf} is foreordained to fail --- it does not ultimately explain what a VERSE embedding does.
-Still, it provides a matrix whose covariance we can sketch efficiently in a row-streaming fashion.
-We proceed to do so.}
+\pk{Even though this solution is algebraically impossible, as it implies approximating a non-symmetric matrix by a symmetric one, it provides a matrix whose covariance we can sketch.} \pkr{Similarly, \strap~\cite{yin2019scalable} applies Sparse Randomized SVD to the logarithm of a similarity matrix based on Sparse PPR.}